wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/ms-graph-module.rst

 Set it to **yes** to collect events generated since the Wazuh manager was started.

-By default, the Microsoft Graph module will only read logs from when the module was started onwards.
+By default, the Microsoft Graph module will only read logs from when the module was started onward.

 +--------------------+-----------------------------+
 | **Default value**  | yes                         |